Generalizing What a Dog Learns During Training

 This allows him to build on his knowledge and helps keeps behaviors fresh in his mind.
 It also gives him ways to help him navigate the world.
 Wally can get around the house on his own since he can open doors.
 He can help me as he closes cabinet doors on cue, allowing me to continue cooking or such.
 It gives us ways to work together.

 With each opened and closed door, he sees the behavior can work for him.
 This is it's own positive reinforcement as he can go to the next room, or follow me (or find me) and things that were once impassible obstacles are now just things to be pushed out of his way.
 Also, task training can snowball and teach him problem solving.
 Next time something is in his way, he may well just push it out of the way.
-Since nose touching worked so often, other things that can be achieved nose touching will be naturally tried by him.
+Since nose touching worked so often, he will use the behavior in other situations to see what happens.

 Over time, the reinforcement became less frequent and the challenge increased.
-I would allow less and less mind-wandering, required tighter responses, and allowance for "surprise distractions" would get less.
+I would allow less mind-wandering, required tighter responses, and allowance for surprise distractions decreased.
 Wally was to maintain the behavior even if a kid suddenly screamed or a squirrel (or cat) was close by.

 Being creative can really help with some situations.
 Sometimes, I would click and let him chase the squirrel, for example.
 To use the targeting example, he would touch my hand or leg, or whatever, get the click and then I'll point out a squirrel and let him chase it.